CubicLu/gh-pabau/apps/bridge-api/README.md

 # Doing database modification
 # [until introspect is implemented]

-# Adding a new model field that maps to a newly created database column
+# Adding a new model property that maps to a newly created database column
 1. Inside `apps/bridge-api/prisma/schema.prisma` locate the model that should be amended
-2. Example: `company_id  Int     @map("occupier")` if the db
+2. Example: `company_id  Int     @map("occupier")` to map a new model property `company_id` to a database column `occupier`
+3. Example: `company_id  Int` to use the same name for the both the model property name and the db column

 # Relevant third-party modules documentation